samarthpatel16/cricket-worldcup-2023/README.md

 scotland: 5.1% chance of winning
 uae: 4.9% chance of winning

-This is how using python we can guss who is going to win this time.
+This is how using python we can guss who is going to win this time :)